Language

 JSON Formatter & Validator

-Format, minify, and validate JSON data instantly with syntax highlighting, tree view, and real-time error detection.
+Format, minify, and validate JSON instantly with syntax highlighting, a collapsible tree view, and real-time error detection.

 1